-Figure 3.17 General morphology of the Moringa tree and its leaves
+Figure 3.17 General morphology of the moringa tree and its leaves

-Moringa is considered originated for southern hills of Himalayas and then it was cultivated in other subtropical and tropical regions to be more popular in Asia (Radovich, 2013; Bosch, 2004) and naturally in Caribbean islands, Africa and central America and being important and valuable crop in other countries as Ethiopia, India, Philippines and Sudan FAO (2014).
-In ancient civilizations as Egypt, Greece and Roman, it was used in manufacture of perfumes.
+Moringa (see also Figure 3.17) is considered originated for southern hills of Himalayas.
+It was cultivated in other subtropical and tropical regions to be more popular in Asia (Radovich, 2013; Bosch, 2004) and naturally in Caribbean islands, Africa and central America and being important and valuable crop in other countries as Ethiopia, India, Philippines, and Sudan FAO (2014).
+In ancient civilizations as Egypt, Greece and Roman, it was used to manufacture perfumes.
 Moringa grows from sea level up to an altitude of 600 m, but it can be found up to 1000 m in the Himalayas, up to 1350 m in East Africa, and as high as 2000 m in Zimbabwe (Radovich, 2013; Bosch, 2004).
 It requires mild temperature (25-30°C) while lowering temperature may prohibit the growth until reaching optimum again.
-1000 to 2000mm of rainfall is recommended for well moringa growth and it tolelates drought as it can grow at 400mm.
+1,000 to 2,000 mm of rainfall is recommended for well moringa growth and it tolelates drought as it can grow at 400 mm.
 It can be developed with full and excellent growth with full sunlight (Radovich, 2013; Bosch, 2004).
 On the other hand, it can grow with varied limit of soil pH (4.5 to 9) and varied types of soil.
 It can also tolerate salinity up to 3dS/m through the germination and 8dS/m at start establishing (Nouman et al., 2014; Oliveira et al., 2009).

-The largest producer of moringa is India, where an annual production ranged from 1.1 to 1.3 million tons of tender fruits from an area of 380 km2.
+The largest producer of moringa is India, where an annual production ranged from 1.1 to 1.3 million tonnes of tender fruits from an area of 380 km2.